JDygard/EVO/TESTING.md

 ![alt text](assets/images/readme/menu-testing/already-flag.png "Requirement not met")
 - Attempting to take the flagellum upgrade when your tail is already upgraded.
+- Note that the overlapping menu item has been corrected since this image was taken

 ![alt text](assets/images/readme/menu-testing/already-tail.png "Requirement not met")
 - Attempting to take the pseudotail upgrade when your tail is already upgraded.